 Gabriel was prosecuted for his role in orchestrating the Raboteau Massacre.
 He was convicted in absentia – along with 36 others, who collectively included the entire leadership of FADH and FRAPH (its paramilitary counterpart) but had fled Haiti before the trial.
 Under Haitian law, defendants convicted in absentia are subject to arrest upon their return to the country, with the choice of accepting the conviction or demanding a new trial.

 Returned to Military Authority Without Accountability

 In March 2018, Gabriel was appointed assistant chief of staff G1/G3 in the FADH, which had been demobilized in 1995 but was recently reconstituted under President Moïse’s Administration.
 BAI sharply criticized the move as giving Gabriel a platform to “resume military barbarism and show disdain for the legitimate rights of the Haitian people.”
 The Moïse administration has nevertheless persisted in claiming that the convicted Gabriel had been vetted along with all FADH members and “is clean of human rights violations.”
-There is an isolated and unconfirmed report claiming Gabriel obtained a reversal of his conviction on a purported legal technicality.
+There is an isolated report claiming Gabriel obtained a reversal of his conviction on a purported legal technicality.

 BAI renewed its criticism of the government’s failure to hold Gabriel accountable in a May 6, 2020 letter to the Haitian Ministry of Justice and Public Security, which reminded the government of its duty to arrest Gabriel according to Haitian law and the Raboteau verdict.
 On May 16, the National Network for the Defense of Human Rights (le Réseau National de Défense des Droits Humains, RNDDH) joined the BAI in its message.